 How does a Complainant make a complaint?

-Should a form be received which is not fully complete the ICCL will request the omitted information prior to investigating the complaint.
+Should a form be received which is not fully complete the ICCL will request the omitted information prior to investigating the complaint

-How and when will the ‘Complaint Form’ be acknowledged?
+Will the ‘Complaint Form’ be acknowledged?

 The Chief Operations Officer, or her/his nominee, will acknowledge receipt of the Complaint form, by written response, to the address for correspondence on the Complaint Form or in line with the accompanying Letter of Authority, if applicable.
 The ICCL will acknowledge the Complaint Form within 5 working days of receipt.